-Stage 2 - Formal Complaint Response (20 working days - extendable to 30 Working Days in complex cases where this is notified in writing to the complainant)
+Stage 2 - Formal Complaint Response (20 working days - extendable to 30 Working Days in complex cases where this is agreed in writing with the complainant)

-Sage 2 Complaints will be investigated and responded to by a Senior Manager within the Service area complained of unless a complaint relates to Children's Social Care matters (separate Policy), some tenant initiated Housing matters (Complaints Resolution Team) or a complex , multi-agency or multi department complaint (in which case the relevant Executive Director and Complaints Resolution manager will discuss whether the Complaints Resolution Team leads on a particular stage two complaints resolution and response.)
+Sage 2 Complaints will be investigated and responded to by a Senior Manager within the Service area complained of unless a complaint relates to Children's Social Care matters (separate Policy), some tenant initiated Housing matters (Complaints Resolution Team) or a complex, multi-agency or multi department complaint (in which case the relevant Executive Director and Complaints Resolution matter will discuss whether the Complaints Resolution Team leads on complaints resolution and response.)
 The person undertaking a stage 2 response must NOT be the same person who responded at stage 1.

-Final Stage - Further escalation to the relevant Ombudsman/Regulator (if appropriate).
+Final Stage - Further escalation to the Relevant Ombudsman / Regulator (if appropriate)